How can Firewise work in your community - Firewise

 The process

-1. Initial contact - Firewise specialist meets with at least one community member and discusses community hazards, how Firewise can help mitigate hazards, and who should be involved in the process.
-Community receives packet of information.
-Powerpoint presentation to more than one community member.
+1. Initial contact - Firewise specialist meets with at least one community member and discusses community hazards, how Firewise can help mitigate risks, and who should be involved.
+The community receives a packet of information—a PowerPoint presentation to more than one community member.

-2. Assessment - At second meeting, Firewise specialist explains the assessment options and assists with a grant request.
+2. Assessment—At the second meeting, a Firewise specialist explains the assessment options and assists with a grant request.

 1. Level 1 Assessment - Digital Aerial Photo interpretation locating all homes in the community and rating homes 1-5 based on proximity to trees.
-Software & digital photos provided to community free.
-Can be done by:
+Software & digital photos are provided to the community for free.
+This can be done by:

 1. Fire Department Personnel